Holiday Coping Skills

 Here is a pdf that you can download to get additional tips to reduce stress over the holidays.

-We have talked ways to reduce emotional eating and I hope that you have a lot of new ideas that you can try.
-This year instead of being more stressed during the holidays, try De-stress & De-compress this year!
+This post shares ways to reduce emotional eating and use healthy coping with the holiday seasons.
+I hope that you have a lot of new ideas that you can try.
+This year instead of feeling more stressed during the holidays, try De-stress & De-compress this year!

 As an Asheville NC registered dietitian nutritionist, I love to help people make some changes that make a difference in their lives.
 I look forward to hearing what has worked for you in helping you reduce stress.